 This is the number of new leads you have acquired over a given period and can be vital in evaluating your marketing ROI.

-Retention Rate
+Retention Rate and Attrition Rate

-Attrition rate refers to the percentage of customers who cancel their subscriptions or stop using your services over a given period.
+Attrition rate refers to the percentage of customers who cancel their subscriptions or stop using your services over a period.

 FAQs